Anthony Minichiello: Background

 Minichiello was born in Liverpool in South Western Sydney, Australia.

+Minichiello grew up on a five-acre property near Liverpool, Southwest Sydney, with Italian heritage.
+His family maintained a lifestyle that included growing their own vegetables and raising chickens.
+His main sport as a youth was gymnastics, which he participated in from age six to eleven, competing at the state level in tumbling.
+He also competed in long-distance running at the state level.

 Minichiello began playing rugby league for East Valley United.
 Minichiello attended All Saints Catholic Senior College.
 At a young age, he was spotted by then Roosters recruitment officer, rugby league Immortal Arthur Beetson, who signed him up to the foundation club.
 In 1999 he played for Italy in the inaugural Mediterranean Cup.
 On 4 August 2014 he announced his retirement at the end of the season.

 Professional playing career

+Early career

+Minichiello was signed by the Sydney Roosters at age 16 following a trial game where he played right centre, an event facilitated by Arthur Beetson.
+As a condition for pursuing his football career, his father required him to either finish his schooling or learn a trade.
+Minichiello chose the latter and undertook a cabinet-making apprenticeship with Dominic Chimera at West End Kitchens in Austral, balancing work, TAFE, and Roosters training commitments.

 2000s

 After a stint in the lower grades, Minichiello made his NRL debut at the age of 20 in the Roosters' Round 4 clash on 25 February 2000 at the Sydney Football Stadium against the Bulldogs.
 This made him the 994th first grader to play for the Roosters.
 He tasted the bitterness of defeat at the end of his debut year in the Roosters' loss to the Brisbane Broncos in the 2000 NRL Grand Final.
 By midway through his second season, he had proven himself worthy of representative football when he was selected to play for City Origin in the 2001 City vs Country Origin match against Country Origin.